canonical/certification-docs/Policy_Guide.rst

 certification being delayed until the OS SRU process is completed and any fix has been introduced to the OS via the Updates repository.

+Additionally, membership in the Canonical OEM Partner Programme does not imply any sort of special handling of OS bugs.
+We will make a best effort to escalate bugs from our Partners, but Canonical's engineering teams are under no obligation to accept that escalation outside of a special engineering engagement.

 Regression Bugs
 '''''''''''''''
 Bugs found in the OS during re-certification, or during regression testing, will